 International trade and institutions:

-The course gives an introduction to comparative advantages, scale economies and market power as sources of international trade.
-It also gives an advanced but no-formal introduction to international trade.
+- Comparative advantages, scale economies and market power as sources of international trade.

 This is an excerpt from the complete course description for the course.
 If you are an active student at BI, you can find the complete course descriptions with information on eg. learning goals, learning process, curriculum and exam at portal.bi.no.
 We reserve the right to make changes to this description.